Hayloft is in the heart of Barrington – a National Trust conservation village near the historic market town of Ilminster in south Somerset.

 - Logs for wood-burner

-This is the second bedroom.
+This is the new ensuite shower room

 The lawned top part of the garden is a good place to sit and enjoy a drink.